GianpaoloBranca/SoftwareEng2/scratches/RASD.md

 - [G5] Ensures a correct distribution of cars in the recharging stations according to the available plugs.
 - [G6] Allows operators to manage and monitor the state of all the cars and notifies them when maintenance is needed on a specific vehicle.
 - [G7] Allows management system to set up and modify the set of areas selected as safe for parking.

-//[G1] Allows the clients to register, providing the driving license number and a payment method, and log in through the mobile application providing them a   password.
-[G2] Allows users to locate a car within a certain distance in a map using their current location or a given address.
-[G3]Allows users to reserve only a car at a time and shows the remaining time to pick the car up.
-[G4] One hour after a reservation, if the car hasn’t been picked up yet, notifies the client, through a push notification, that the timeout expired and he was charged a fee of 1 Euro.
-[G5] Allows the user to unlock the car via mobile application.//

-#### Car system:

-- [G6] Know when the engine starts to charge the user
-- [G7] Uses the car navigator for helping the user and show the position of the recharge stations and safe parking areas
-- [G8] Calculates the cost of the trip and show it to the user
-- [G9] Allows user to identify themselves scanning a QR code on the car screen

-#### Operators:

-- [G10] Allows to add and remove safe parking areas and recharge stations in the map
-- [G11] Allows to see the status of each car (battery, need for maintenance, last use), highlighting the ones that needs to be picked up

 ### Boundaries of the system